 I'm bistitchual - it's all pulling loops through loops.
 Stitching saved my life.
 I took up crochet during a time when I was ill.
 I couldn't work, and so much of my self worth had been wrapped up in having a job.
 I had worked since I was old enough to do useful things, and it was as if I had lost a part of myself.
 Depression and anxiety set in.
 It was an incredibly dark time in my life.
 I bought a laminated sheet with crochet instructions, a ball of yarn, and a hook.
 I lost count of how many times I tried to create a chain.
 It was so frustrating!
 Finally, I got it.
 My hook started to fly!
 Creating things - toys and blankets mostly - made me feel a sense of accomplishment that I needed so badly.
 Before long, I was interested in knitting.
 By this time, YouTube existed and learning was a breeze compared to crochet.

-I truly found my "tribe" through fiber arts.
+I truly found my "kindred spirits" through fiber arts.

 What do you most enjoy about stitching?

 Right now, I love texture!
 I am knitting a shawl that has a section of twisted rib.
 I enjoy seeing the rows grow and running my fingers across the corrugated surface.

 Could you tell us a little bit about what inspired you to create your own yarn business?

 I never set out to create a business.
 I began dyeing to create a color that I couldn't find and to satisfy my curiosity.
 Before long, it was either build an addition to the house to store my skeins or share them with the world.